Donate Sign Up for The Gist

 Melissa has served as the executive assistant for A+ College Ready since 2015.
 She earned a B.A. in Anthropology and Master of Public Health, both from the University of Alabama at Birmingham.
 Her passion for the education field stems from her upbringing in a small, rural town.
 She graduated from Fayetteville High School in Sylacauga, AL, and is encouraged by the opportunities the A+ program offers to so many students in similar settings.

-Melissa lives in Sylacauga, and has two children, daughter Madelyn, and son MJ.
+Melissa lives in Sylacauga, and has three children: Madelyn, Marcus Jr, and Maxxon.
 In her spare time, she enjoys photography and spending time outdoors.

 Matt Dean, Science Content Director (AP)